Li-En-Good/VISTA/README.md

 ### System Requirements
 Installing on Linux is recommended (we have used Ubuntu 16.04).

-An nVIDIA graphics card with >10GB of ram (we have used an nVIDIA Titan X Pascal) with current drivers installed (we have used nVIDIA driver version 390.48).
+An nVIDIA graphics card with >10GB of ram (the authors have used an nVIDIA Titan X Pascal) with current drivers installed (we have used nVIDIA driver version 390.48).

 ### Installation
 #### Environment setup